Increase Happiness with Yoga - Aura Wellness Center

 Yoga and Stress Response

 In addition to that, they underwent MRIs to review their brain activity during this pain response period.
 The participants with fibromyalgia had the highest level of activity in the areas of their brains that relate to pain sensitivity.
-Whereas, with the yogis, they reportedly had the highest level of pain tolerance and lowest levels of brain activity in the pain response area of the brain.
-This lends credibility to the concept that people can increase happiness with yoga and improve a person’s ability to balance their mood and regulate their pain response.
+Whereas the yogis reportedly had the highest pain tolerance and lowest levels of brain activity in the pain response area of the brain.
+This lends credibility to the concept that people can increase happiness with yoga and improve their ability to balance their mood and regulate their pain response.

 Benefits

 Yoga can also help with your level of fitness.
-Many professional athletes practice yoga as a supplementary exercise to help with their balance and flexibility.
+Many professional athletes practice yoga as a supplementary exercise to help balance and flexibility.
 It can even help you become stronger.
-Some of the poses you’ll find yourself doing will test the limits of your strength and physical ability.
+Some poses you’ll find yourself doing will test the limits of your strength and physical ability.
 Also, it can aid in regulating chronic conditions.
 As noted above, yoga can reduce your blood pressure.
-This helps with a variety of heart-related illnesses.
+This helps with a variety of heat-related illnesses.

 Health Considerations